 Feel the feeling and the feeling will pass.

 We have wars and a lot of what appears to be darkness in the world, but maybe we are transitioning through this period in the hope of becoming more connected human beings.
-What we're coming back to is our roots in nature and our connections with the people around us.
+What we're coming back to is our roots in nature and our connections with the natural world and people around us.

 Find people that are nourishing, kind and compassionate and find that kindness and compassion for yourself.